Can the CLONE PLUGIN be used for backup operations with the latest MySQL 8.0?

 Conclusion

-As in this case, the CLONE PLUGIN can be used in a similar way to XtraBackup.
+As in this case, the CLONE PLUGIN can also be used in the same way as XtraBackup.

-If you are using MySQL 8.0.29 or later, we recommend that you consider using XtraBackup+OPTIMIZE TABLE or using the CLONE PLUGIN as described here.
+If you are using MySQL 8.0.29 or later, we recommend that you consider using XtraBackup+OPTIMIZE TABLE or using the CLONE PLUGIN with the steps outlined here.

-Although I did not introduce it this time, the CLONE PLUGIN makes adding replicas much easier than the conventional replica adding procedure, and is very convenient, so I would like to make use of it.
+Although I didn't introduce it this time, the CLONE PLUGIN makes adding replicas much easier than the conventional replica addition procedure and is very convenient, so I would like to make use of it.